han-yaeger/yaeger-tutorial/docs/interaction.md

 > An implementation of this can be found in the [Yaeger Showcase](https://github.com/han-yaeger/yaeger-showcase) on
 > the *Composing* Scene.
 On that Scene we again find Hanny and the Swordfish, but both are constructed through the use
 > of a `CompositeEntity`.
 The Swordfish consists of a `SpriteEntity` and a `RectangleEntity` that is invisible and
-> placed on top of the Swordsfish's sword.
+> placed on top of the Swordfish's sword.
 Since that rectangle implements the interface `Collider`, the collision between
 > Hanny and the sword is the collision that is detected.
 >